djbrady/invisibleHeadlights/README.md

 # invisibleHeadlights
-repository for notebooks and documents relating to the DARPA Invisible Headlights Program
+This repository is an open source resource of notebooks and documents used to analyze challenges in the DARPA Invisible Headlights Program